fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 - [Red Hat Dependency Analytics Tekton Task](https://hub.tekton.dev/tekton/task/redhat-dependency-analytics)
 - [Red Hat Dependency Analytics Jenkins Plugin](https://plugins.jenkins.io/redhat-dependency-analytics/)

-## Know more about the Red Hat Dependency Analytics platform
+## Learn more about the Red Hat Dependency Analytics platform

 The goal of this project is to significantly enhance a developer's experience by providing helpful vulnerability insights for their applications.